United States of America

 • Anchorage: 26c / 82f

 Summer heatwaves are common.
 Most cities across the country see temperatures up to 90f / 32c, and in many cases 100f / 38c.
 In the deserts, prepare for temperatures as high as 110f / 43c.
-The USA is actually home to the hottest place on earth, appropriately named ‘Death Valley’, where it gets to a mental 133f / 56c!
+The USA is actually home to the hottest place on earth, appropriately named ‘Death Valley’, where it gets to an unthinkable 133f / 56c!

 In winter, you can expect the following averages: